redux-observable/redux-observable/docs/basics/Epics.md

 While you'll most commonly produce actions out in response to some action you received in, that's not actually a requirement!
 Once you're inside your Epic, use any Observable patterns you desire as long as anything output from the final, returned stream, is an action.

-The actions you emit will be immediately dispatched through the normal `store.dispatch()`, so under the hood redux-observable effectively does `epic(actions$, store).subscribe(store.dispatch)`
+The actions you emit will be immediately dispatched through the normal `store.dispatch()`, so under the hood redux-observable effectively does `epic(action$, store).subscribe(store.dispatch)`

 Epics run alongside the normal Redux dispatch channel, **after** the reducers have already received them--so you cannot "swallow" an incoming action.
 Actions always run through your reducers _before_ your Epics even receive them.